dsc-courses/dsc106-2025-wi/labs/lab04/index.md

 **What to Do:**
 1. Add this block after creating the `<article>` element.
-2. Replace `project.title`, `project.image`, and `project.description` with the actual keys from your project data.

 **Think About It:**
 - What happens if one of the properties, like `project.image`, is missing?